Every year, I travel back to my beautiful home country of Malaysia to be with my family. I wish to share my experience with readers!

 Nowadays, traveling is part of our living culture.
-The rise of social media such as Facebook, Twitter, and Instagram have encouraging people to travel outside their own country.
+The rise of social media such as Facebook, Twitter, and Instagram has encouraged people to travel outside their own country.
 They captured beautiful and stunning photos to share on social media and to gain followers.
 Most people travel because they want to see their families and friends who live far away (like me).
 But, some people travel to see and experience new customs and culture, to taste the local food, to learn something unfamiliar, and to escape from the hectic way of life.

 Long Journey Can Be Tiring

 I absolutely love traveling.
 However, traveling can be a tiring journey if you have to fly for long hours.
 Take this as an example.
 After I moved to the United States in 2016, every year, I took a trip to my home country, Malaysia.
 The total journey usually exceeded 24 hours.
 My trip first started from Salt Lake City to San Francisco (or any other cities in the U.S) to Singapore (or any other cities in Asia) to Kuala Lumpur, Malaysia (my ultimate destination).
-It was a very long journey sometimes, I lost count how many times I went to the lavatory, how many times I fell asleep, and how many times I got up from seat to stretch my legs.
+It was a very long journey sometimes, I lost count of how many times I went to the lavatory, how many times I fell asleep, and how many times I got up from my seat to stretch my legs.
 I wish I have a lot of money so I can afford the First Class ticket!